masneyb/boot2sol/README.md

 The compiled binary is currently at 509 bytes, with only one extra usable byte remaining.
 Additional features and validations will require optimizing the assembly code even more to save a few bytes here and there.
-One possible change to free up a sizable chunk of space is to simplify the card data structure from 2 bytes to 1 byte using this layout:
+One possible change to free up a sizable chunk of space is to reduce the card data structure from 2 bytes to 1 byte using this data structure:

 Shown | Unused | Offset to next card
 ------|--------|--------------------